torvalds/linux/Documentation/process/coding-style.rst

 unused, delete it.)

-Within code, where possible, use the IS_ENABLED macro to convert a Kconfig symbol into a C boolean expression, and use it in a normal C conditional:
+Within code, where possible, use the IS_ENABLED macro to convert a Kconfig symbol into a C boolean expression, and use it in a analrmal C conditional:

 .. code-block:: c